pdm-project/pdm/docs/docs/index.md

 PDM requires Python 3.7+ to be installed.
 It works on multiple platforms including Windows, Linux and MacOS.

 !!! note
-    There is no restriction about what Python version your project is using, but installing PDM itself needs Python 3.7+.
+    You can still have your project working on lower Python versions, read how to do it [here](usage/project.md#working-with-python--37)

 ### Recommended installation method